Skatteetaten/mva-meldingen/docs/english/test/index.md

 The ERP system providers must contact the project at mva-modernisering@skatteetaten.no to receive test users.
 These are synthetic test users that should also be used to log into ID-porten and Altinn.
 These are the only test users that can be used to test VAT-return.
 Ordinary Digdir test users will not work for this purpose.

-Skatteetaten's test environment will be available at agreed periods between May 2021 and January 2022.
-In July 2021 it should not be expected that the environment will be available.
+Skatteetaten's test environment will be available as long as it is needed, after the new VAT-return is launched in January 2022.

 ## Test planning